Deb Haaland: Tenure

+2026 New Mexico gubernatorial campaign

+On January 28, 2025, Haaland announced that she would run for governor of New Mexico in the 2026 election, seeking to succeed term-limited governor Michelle Lujan Grisham.
+She kicked off her campaign in Los Alamos to a large audience.

 Electoral history

 Personal life

-Haaland has a child, Somáh, whom she raised on her own.
+Haaland has a child, Somáh, whom she raised as a single mother.
+On August 28, 2021, Haaland married her longtime partner, Skip Sayre, in Santa Ana Pueblo, New Mexico.
+She was previously married in her twenties.
+In February 2025, Haaland divorced Sayre, citing incompatibility.

+Haaland is Catholic.
 Her hobbies include marathon running and gourmet cooking.
-Haaland is Catholic.
-On August 28, 2021, Haaland married her longtime partner, Skip Sayre, in Santa Ana Pueblo, New Mexico.

 Haaland suffered a broken left fibula on July 17, 2022, while hiking in Shenandoah National Park.